DataExperts/dexih.transforms/README.md

 }
 ```

-## Why not just use SQL / Linq and Entity Framework?

-The transformations in this library generally work best when used in conjunction with optimised SQL queries, however Sql has limits in many areas of data processing.
-The transform library can provide the following benefits:

-* Analytic calculations that are difficult to carry out using SQL.
-For example statistical calculations such as median, moving average are very difficult to accomplish with SQL.
-* Row pivoting functions can be used to easily translate structures such as Xml and Json into tabular data.
-* Join data from multiple data sources.
-For example you can join  datasets on the fly from different databases, or connect to csv files, web services, or no-sql databases.
-* Reduce workloads on databases can avoid database locking and performance problems when sourcing data from operational databases.
-* Building reusable functions and logic that can be applied across multiple databases and database types.

 ## The Transform Class

-The *transform* class is a feature rich implementation of the DbDataReader class that leverages all the benefits of the DbDataReader, whilst extending the functionality to allow for more advanced data integration.
+The *transform* class is a implementation of the DbDataReader class that leverages all the benefits of the DbDataReader, whilst extending the functionality to allow for more advanced data integration.

 ### Basics